overwolf/overwolf.github.io/docs/topics/subscriptions.md

 ![subscriptions page](../assets/subscriptions/subscription-page.png)

-Once the user succesfully finishes the subscription process, a [SubscriptionChangedEvent](#4-monitor-subscription-changes) is triggered.
+Once the user successfully finishes the subscription process, a [SubscriptionChangedEvent](#4-monitor-subscription-changes) is triggered.

 ## 3. Check if the user is subscribed